aungmyohtut21/Acumen-Assessment/README.md

 # Data Analysis Acumen
-This is the data analysis test that I have taken Acumen.
+This is the data analysis task that I have taken at Acumen.